Attentive max feature map and joint training for acoustic scene classification

-Table \ref{tab:sota} presents a comparison with the top five state-of-the-art systems, without the application of ensemble.
-Our proposed system demonstrates comparable performance with state-of-the-art systems without complex data preprocessing techniques.
-In addition, our method achieves such performance with a low-complexity architecture.
-Although it is outside the scope of this study, we expect that applying more data preprocessing methods could lead to further improvements in the future.
+Table \ref{tab:sota} presents a comparison with current state-of-the-art systems without applying ensemble techniques.
+The proposed system demonstrates comparable performance with state-of-the-art systems without complex data preprocessing techniques.
+In addition, the proposed method was performed with low-complexity architecture.
+Although it is outside the study scope, we expect that applying more data preprocessing methods might lead to further improvement.